Kansas Sales Tax Calculator 2026

 2026 rates and source model used on this page

 For this 2026 model, Kansas state sales tax and compensating use tax are both treated as 6.50%.
-Local sales-tax percentages come from official Kansas rate lookup responses for selected sample addresses.
-The reference date used in this model is 2026-02-16.
+Qualifying food and food ingredients are modeled with a 0% state rate while preserving the local tax layer.
+Local sales/use-tax percentages come from official Kansas rate lookup responses for selected sample addresses.
+The page was reviewed on 2026-05-12, and sample address profile dates remain visible for auditability.

 Why use sample-address profiles?
 Because Kansas local rate structure is address-sensitive.
 A profile approach gives you realistic jurisdiction examples quickly while preserving transparent assumptions.
 If you know your exact local rate, you can enter it in override.